Harvest Moon 64: Release

+The game was re-released on the Nintendo Classics service on December 7, 2023.

 Reception

 The game received "generally favorable reviews" according to the review aggregation website Metacritic.
 Nintendo Power gave it a favorable review, nearly two months before it was released Stateside.
 In Japan, Famitsu gave it a score of 31 out of 40.

 Many reviews claimed that although the game had a repetitive soundtrack and often glitchy visual displays, the game's captivating and unique gameplay made up for it.

 Aaron Boulding, who rated the game for IGN, said "(he) was able to forgive a lot of shortcomings like poor audio and visual elements because (he) found (himself) playing it for hours at a time."
 Joe Fielder, who rated it for GameSpot, claimed that "although not for everyone, Harvest Moon 64 is a strangely compelling, original little game that makes hours melt away incomprehensibly."
 Slo' Mo of GamePro said that the game "isn't a game for swashbucklers or diehard cityslickers[sic], but, for pure RPG fans, it's a horse of a different color."

 Mars Publishing's Parent's Guide to Nintendo Games gave the game the only Parent's Guide Choice Award for a Nintendo 64 game because it met the requirements of a game that "displays imagination, creativity, ingenuity of the first order, while offering a playing atmosphere that is educational and enriching."

 Nintendo Power ranked Harvest Moon 64 as the 278th greatest Nintendo game of all time.